dhirajsriram/Pokedex-React-V2/README.md

 ![alt text](/docs/Listing.jpg "Design")

-The user may also clear the type filter by using the close icon at the end of the filter menu.The design and funtionality mimic that of the home page, and support load-more when scrolled to the bottom of the page
+The user may also clear the type filter by using the close icon at the end of the filter menu.
+The design and functionality mimic that of the home page, and support load-more when scrolled to the bottom of the page

 ### Description

-The description page gives the user the a detailed description of the pokemon.
+The description page gives the user the a detailed description of the Pokémon.
 Following are the details available in the description page
-- Pokemon **name, number and image**
+- Pokémon **name, number and image**
-- Pokemon **height and weight** information
+- Pokémon **height and weight** information
-- Pokemon **stats and attributes**
+- Pokémon **stats and attributes**
-- Pokemon **sprites** (default and shiny)
+- Pokémon **sprites** (default and shiny)
 - **Evolution** information
 - **Moves**

 ![alt text](/docs/Description.jpg "Design")

-The description page is split entirely into induvidual modules.
+The description page is split entirely into individual modules.
 Each module handles a segment of the page as mentioned above.
 The modules in the page are grouped up into three tabs.
 - Stats
 - Evolution
 - Moves